mpektkd/NTUA-Robo2/README.md

  A project for a differential-drive mobile robot, using ROS.

- The robot has 2 back wheels and 1 fron castor wheel.
+ The robot has 2 back wheels and 1 fronτ castor wheel.
 Also, it is equiped with 5 sonars and 1 IMU 9-dof, measuring linear acceleration for each axis and rotation angle.

  ## Wall Follow